DocsWebApps/devops-java-jhipster-continuous-delivery-build-stack/README.md

 ./build.bash
 ```

 6. Now you can start your stack using the command below.
 This will start Jenkins and download and start all the Docker images.
 Please give enough time for GitLab to start, it may take a few mins.
-You can check its status using he command 'docker container ls'.
+You can check its status using the command 'docker container ls'.

 ```ruby
 ./start_stack.bash